What is a business bank account?

-Compare the best business banks in the UK
+How do I compare the best business bank accounts in the UK?

 Finding the right bank account for your business is crucial to keeping on top of your finances.
 A lot of banks have excellent introductory offers that can provide real value for your business.
 But, you should consider your business needs in the long term.
 This will help you to decide which account will benefit your business and help you grow.
 You can read more about the best business bank accounts in the UK and key things you need to think about before opening a bank account for your business, including:

 How do I open a business bank account in the UK?